Bogoliubov excitations driven by thermal lattice phonons in a quantum fluid of light: Discussion

 Similarly, for the ghost mode we equate Eqs.~(\ref{AGp},\ref{AQ}) to obtain:

 One difficulty in deriving a quantitative estimate of $T^{(cr)}_{N,G}(\theta)$ is that it requires knowing the excitonic density $n_x$ involved in the condensate, which is not easy to determine in the experiment.
-However, note that $T^{(cr)}_{N,G}(\theta)$ depends only logarithmically (and hence weakly) on the product $\gamma_{xp}n_x$.
+However, note that $T^{(cr)}_{N,G}(\theta)$ depends only logarithmically (and hence weakly) on the product $\gamma_{xp}(\theta)n_x$.
 Regarding $n_x$, we use the fact that it it is necessarily lower than the excitonic Mott density $n_{x,M}$, for which the Rabi splitting, and hence the polaritonic state would be fully collapsed. $n_{x,M}$ depends only on the excitonic Bohr radius as $n_{x,M}\sim 1/(\pi a_B^2)$ and is thus easy to estimate; it amounts to $\simeq 3.2\times 10^{11}\,$cm$^{-2}$ in our quantum well.
-Concerning $\gamma_{xp}$, a realistic estimate is derived in Appendix \ref{app_gamma_xp}.
+Concerning $\gamma_{xp}(\theta)$, a realistic estimate is derived in Appendix \ref{app_gamma_xp}.

 The resulting crossover temperature for the normal branch $T^{(cr)}_{N}(\theta)$ is thus plotted in Fig.\ref{f5}.a, by considering a range of excitonic densities between $5\%$ (lightest gray line) and $100\%$ (red line) of $n_{x,M}$.
-The parameters used in the calculation are those derived for our experiment at $T_c=6.6\,K$ above.
-This analysis shows that the normal branch crossover temperature is situated realistically within the interval $[2.5,4.5]$K at a typical angle of $10\,$degree.
+The parameters used in the calculation are those derived for our experiment at $T_c=6.6\,K$, and the total blueshift $\hbar g_sn_x=0.19\,$meV is kept constant (and hence the Bogolibuov coefficients as well) to its measured value.
+This analysis shows that the normal branch crossover temperature is situated realistically within the interval $[2.5,4.5]$K within a typical \mr{emission angular aperture of $10\,$degrees. }

 The ghost branch crossover temperature $T^{(cr)}_{G}(\theta)$ is shown in Fig.\ref{f5}.c.
-As an obvious difference with the normal branch, no crossover temperature can be determined above a critical angle ($|\theta_{cr}|\sim 10\,$degree in our simulation of this experiment), because above $|\theta_{cr}|$, the quantum fluctuations can never overcome the thermal fluctuations for the generation of Bogoliubov excitations.
-This feature is clearly of high relevance in trying to reach the quantum regime.
-Physically, it originates from the fact that even at $T=0\,$K, the condensate can generate Bogoliubov excitations into the ghost mode by spontaneous emission of phonons into the phonon vacuum.
+As an obvious difference with the normal branch, no crossover temperature can be determined above a critical angle ($|\theta_{cr}|\sim 10\,$degree in our simulation of this experiment), because above $|\theta_{cr}|$, the \mr{photon vacuum fluctuations} can not overcome the vacuum fluctuations of the lattice phonons that are present at $T=0K$, for the generation of Bogoliubov excitations. \mr{This feature is particularly striking as it means that in this realistic case, the condensate can never be considered decoupled from its solid-state lattice environment \mr{for all possible elementary excitations momenta}.
+Physically, the generation of Bogoliubov excitations by the lattice at $T=0K$ occurs} into the ghost mode by spontaneous emission of phonons into the phonon vacuum.
 The corresponding $T=0\,$K ghost branch emission intensity $A_{G,0}$ can be derived from Eq.~\eqref{AGp} as: